ddftwiki/ssg/resources/templates/md/posts/DDStatistics-001.md

 be recorded as T2.
 The TES data has this same issue in regards to EtW lines but with Doomsday and pass-the-turn piles it's possibly a bit more prevalent here.

-Another major difference in the data collection compared to the TES data is that the TES data only draws from a single individual and only records MTGO Leagues or Comp REL paper events.
-We decided to be a bit more open with our data collection compiling it from a large number of individuals at various skill levels and experience levels with the deck.
+Another major difference in the data collection compared to Cook's TES data is that the TES data only draws from a single individual and only records MTGO Leagues or Comp REL paper events.
+We decided to be a bit more open with our data collection compiling it from a large number of individuals at various experience levels with the deck, and from various types of events.
 This also includes practice games, testing, local Paper events, Xmage and Cockatrice games.
 Despite some of the stigma associated with some of these mediums they are all valid matches played in a competitive fashion so should be counted.
 It also allows us to generate the most amount of data points to try and avoid individual or medium biases